 - Replicates data to the secondary

-- Configures master-master data replication between the primary and secondary databases
+- Configures master-slave data replication between the primary and secondary databases

 - Optionally, starts the watchdog process on the secondary that watches the primary and initiates a failover if needed.

 This script can only be run on the primary Controller.
 If you run the replicate script with super user (sudo) privileges, it performs the complete HA setup—from installing the secondary Controller, copying data to the secondary, and setting up master-slave database replication.
 If you do not run the script as a super user, you will need to perform some additional configuration tasks later to install system services.
 To perform those tasks, run the